 - Bake for about 20 minutes or until lightly golden.

-- Set aside to cool down for at least 10 minutes before removing from the pan and placing on a cooling rack until completely cool.
+- Take out of the oven and leave to cool down for about 10 minutes.
+Remove the Financiers from the molds and leave them on a wire rack until completely cool.

 Both are classic French Tea Cakes, but are different both in taste and shape.
 The financiers only use egg whites and no raising agent like baking powder while Madeleines use whole eggs and baking powder.

 Although the most traditional Financiers have a long, rectangular shape, they can be baked using many other small cake tins like a round muffin pan.
 Madeleines are always baked in a madeleine pan.